This is a gear review about the Best Backpacking Stoves of 2023.

 When I present my stove for inspection it is wrapped in a clean t-shirt that I no longer want to wear.
 The t-shirt is super clean and smells like a cross between roses and rainbow unicorns.
 I’ve never had a stove confiscated.

-I’m sure I don’t need to mention that leave the gas from the canister stoves at home!
+I’m sure I don’t need to mention that leave the gas canister at home and don’t try to carry any form of fuel on a plane!

 These isobutane canister stoves will fit well into anyone’s ultralight backpacking setup.
 Not only are they light but they are efficient and will last for many years of service in the backcountry.